 Opening days and hours vary depending on the season and special events.
 In general, the museum is open daily from 9 am until around 4 pm and entry is Y1000 which must be booked online in advance.

 If planning a visit during 2023 and 2024 be aware that there is a maintenance programme underway.
 You can see any closures or changes to opening days, or book tickets on the official museum site.

 6. Nijubashi Bridge

-This is the formal entrance to the Imperial Palace and only opened for important State events.
+This is the formal entrance to the Imperial Palace and is only opened for important State events.
 The ‘double bridge’ as it is known is the most famous of Tokyo’s many bridges and is heavily photographed.
-There are actually 2 bridges, one behind the other but the stone bridge in the foreground with it’s elegant double arches is definitely the more attractive.
-Supposedly at the correct angle they look like a single bridge but it seems to also depend on your height.
+There are actually 2 bridges, one behind the other but the stone bridge in the foreground with its elegant double arches is definitely the more attractive.
+Supposedly at the correct angle, they look like a single bridge but it seems to also depend on your height.
 At 5’2″ it permanently looked like one bridge from the city side to me, you can see what I saw in the photo at the top of the page.

 It wasn’t until we did a palace tour several years later and viewed the stone bridge from the iron bridge behind it that I even knew it was there.

 Another of the quadrants, to the south this time, is the Kokyogaien National Garden.
 This is a really rare view of the Kokyo Gaien with a covering of fresh snow overnight.
 We were in a taxi early in the morning on the way to JR station and I only just managed to wrestle my camera from my bag in time for the one shot after staring in disbelief at the beauty of it and the frustration that I didn’t have time to wander through the park and enjoy it fully.